PiotrKalinski/zombie/README.md

 # Zombie

-Repository for zombies and equipent.
+Repository for zombies and equipment.

 ## Getting Started